alexdevero/alex-devero-blog/__drafts__/draft--method-chaining.md

 ## Method chaining and classes

 Are a fan of [JavaScript classes]?
-Then, I have a good news for you.
+Then, I have some good news for you.
 You can use method chaining in JavaScript also if you prefer to work with classes.
 The process is the same as with object, only the syntax is a bit different.
 The important thing is that every method that should be chainable must return `this`.

 ```JavaScript
 // Create Person class.